-In order to simplify the task of writing, formatting and editing International IDEA publications, we have created a simple MS Word template, which you can download from Spider: https://my.idea.int/display/comdep/Publications>.
+In order to simplify the task of writing, formatting and editing International IDEA publications, we have created a simple MS Word template, which you can download from the staff Intranet.
+This template should be used when drafting reports and other knowledge products.